quanta-kt/AnilistAutoLike/README.md

 # Automatically like AniList activities every minute

+## Warning
+**Please do not use this**.
+AniList does not like user accounts being automated for something like this, it might put your account to risk.
+I'm archiving this repository for good.

 ## Getting started
 The script needs an AniList OAuth access token to interact with the AniList API.
 [Follow this guide to learn how to get yours.](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant)